 The Chartered Trading Standards Institute (CTSI) established the Safeguarding our Standards (SOS) campaign in response to the Government’s proposed Retained EU Law Bill (REUL Bill).
 The Bill threatens food safety, product safety, animal health and welfare, fair trading, legal metrology and protection against scams and rogue traders.
 UKMA is concerned about the Bill’s threats to weights and measures legislation, which could undo many years of metrication progress.
 Last month, CTSI invited UKMA to join the Safeguarding our Standards coalition and UKMA agreed to join.
 SOS comprises a coalition of organisations and individuals with an interest in maintaining the protections that the people of the United Kingdom have benefited from for years.

-Continue reading “UKMA is proud to join the Safeguarding our Standards coalition”Tag: safety
+Continue reading “UKMA is proud to join the Safeguarding our Standards coalition”Inconsistent motorway emergency features

 Smart motorways illustrate the some of the consequences of the UK’s two-system measurement muddle.
 Ronnie Cohen explains.